FALL 2022 DEFENSE TIMELINE

 - At the defense, you may be asked by your committee to make changes to your thesis before final approval.
 You will need to make these changes and submit them to your major professor, who will need to sign off on them before the Graduate School deadline.
 You will also need to submit a final electronic copy of your thesis to the Graduate School by this date.
 Again, see the Graduate School deadlines for your specific semester.

-All policies for current students can be found in the Graduate Manual.
-Students should consult this manual for information and procedures on issues related to coursework, comprehensive exams, the dissertation, etc. Students will adhere to the version of the Graduate Manual active in the year in which they matriculate.
-In the case of any discrepancies between the Graduate Manual and The Graduate School’s policies, The Graduate School’s policies supersede those of SPIA.
+All policies for current students can be found in the Graduate Handbook.
+Students should consult this manual for information and procedures on issues related to coursework, comprehensive exams, the dissertation, etc. Students will adhere to the version of the Graduate Handbook active in the year in which they matriculate.
+In the case of any discrepancies between the Graduate Handbook and The Graduate School’s policies, The Graduate School’s policies supersede those of SPIA.